 |Seraph's Embrace||Seraph's Embrace can be bought as a second or third item if you already bought a Tear of the Goddess during the early game and it's nearly full.
 Morgana usually doesn't need the mana from it, so you'd be buying it purely for it's insane amount of raw AP.
 Because it requires you to spend 400g on a Tear of the Goddess during the laning phase and because it effectively gives you nothing but pure AP, this is a very greedy buy and I don't recommend it unless you know what you're doing.|

-Without Moonstone Renewer, Ardent Censer is not that great for Morgana because of her E's high cooldown and because you ideally want to use it to prevent cc, not to boost someone.
-So it should only be bought in extreme scenarios.
+The issue with Ardent Censer on Morgana is her E's high cooldown and that you ideally want to use E to prevent cc, not to boost someone.
+So it should only be bought in extreme scenarios mentioned above.
 When doing so, try to time it just right to both prevent cc and boost your target, like using it on a Twitch when he's just about to open fire with his R from stealth.

 |Rabadon's Deathcap||Rabadon's Deathcap is the item capable of providing the highest raw AP numbers in the game.
 It's a great pick on Morgana due to her high AP ratios.
 It also synergizes well with Gathering Storm and Mejai's Soulstealer.
 However, it is very expensive and the build path is extremely awkward due to it's lack of small steps, making it very hard to buy when behind.
 Usually, due to it's high price, you should only buy it as your last item.|